emmavangroezen/DunnSense-MVP/README.md

 The app of DunnSense revolves around the idea that users are able to log transactions that have taken place with associated moods and timestamps.
 These inputs will then be visualised in emotional spending patterns based on machine learning algorithms with increasing financial well-being with real-life nudges based on history of transactions.
 Within the app, it will also be possible to see potential future spending patterns and mood predictions based in the inputted history, where the app will prepare for a future where mood-based financial recommendations will be prompted.

 Currently, the backend handles the data ingestion and Machine Learning Modelling (ML) while the frontend (build in FlutterFlow) is in place for UI/UX demonstration and app creation.
-The API connection has not yet been implemented due to software skills limitation (of myself) but the API connection is a plannend enhancement.
+The API connection has not yet been implemented due to software skills limitation (of myself) but the API connection is a planned enhancement.

 **So what includes the tech stacks & features?**
 **- Frontend (Prototype via Flutterflow)**